-Assessing the extent, economic impact and compensation mechanisms of GMO contamination and prohibited pesticide drift, such as from Dicamba, on organic crops.
+Assessing the extent, economic impact, and compensation mechanisms of GMO contamination and prohibited pesticide drift, such as from Dicamba, on organic crops.

-Conduct whole farm ecosystem service assessments to determine the economic, social, and environmental impact of farming systems choices
+Conduct whole farm ecosystem service assessments to determine the economic, social, and environmental impact of farming system choices.